-If a student has more than 9 unexcused late arrivals, 5 for block scheduling, to school and/or early dismissals in a semester, a parent/guardian conference will be required to discuss attendance concerns and support the student in improving their on-time attendance.
-K-5 students will not receive disciplinary action (ISS or OSS) as a result of excessive late arrivals and/or early dismissals.
+If a student has more than 9 unexcused late arrivals to school and/or early dismissals in a semester, a parent/guardian conference will be required to discuss attendance concerns and support the student in improving their on-time attendance.
+K-5 students will not receive disciplinary action(ISS or OSS) as a result of excessive late arrivals and/or early dismissals.